Cle Elum, Washington: Great fire of 1918

 Cle Elum's greatest disaster occurred on June 25, 1918, when a huge fire wiped out over seventy acres of the city (29 city blocks) causing over $500,000 (about $ today) in damages.
 The cause was later determined to most likely to be a cigarette butt thrown into a pile of garbage behind a theater.
 Thirty businesses and 205 houses were destroyed, leaving more than 1,800 people homeless.
 Following the incident, aid from across the state began pouring in.
 The Red Cross brought tents from Camp Lewis to house displaced citizens while soldiers were sent from Ellensburg to guard businesses.
 Yakima and Portland also sent aid to the city.
 No people died in the incident.

 High insurance rates on Cle Elum's many wooden structures inhibited many people from purchasing them.
 One of the few buildings in downtown Cle Elum to survive the fire was the Cle Elum State Bank Building, built in 1906; it still stands today.
 The rest of downtown was quickly rebuilt with brick and many of these buildings still stand.

+Bankruptcy

+In 2011, the city government approved a development agreement with City Heights, who sought to create a planned community with 962 homes on 358 acre in the Cle Elum area.
+City Heights announced in 2019 that it would begin construction of the development, named "Ederra", under the existing agreement, while the City of Cle Elum proposed new conditions to address various concerns.
+City Heights filed a lawsuit against the city government for a breach of the original agreement.
+An arbitrator ruled in November 2024 that the city government owed $22.2 million to City Heights for violating the agreement along with reimbursement of legal fees and other expenses.
+A 20-year payment plan with 6% monthly interest was proposed to cover the debt, which the city government could not pay with its existing revenue sources.
+As a result, the city council voted to seek Chapter 9 bankruptcy protection on January 28, 2025, ultimately filing for bankruptcy in June 2025.
+Cle Elum became the second city in Washington to file for bankruptcy after North Bonneville in 1991.